schitresh/software_development/languages/python/6_functions.md

 ```

 ### Mutable Arguments
-- If the passed object is mutable, arguments are pass by value
+- If the passed object is mutable, arguments are pass by reference
-- Changing their value creates a new object in memory and leaves the original variable unchanged
+- Since python variable is a reference to the object in memory

 ```py
 def process(array):